Add a vacancy

 • id*: external identifier of the vacancy.

-• product*: identifier of the product linked to the vacancy.
+• product*: external identifier of the product linked to the vacancy.

-• day*: day of the vacancy in yyyy-MM-dd format.
+• day*: day for which the vacancy is published, in yyyy-MM-dd format.

-• employees*: list of identifiers of the employees who will be notified of the vacancy publication.
-Only employees who belong to the same product where the vacancy is posted can be included.
+• employees*: list of external identifiers of the employees who will be notified of the vacancy publication.

-• shifts*: list of shifts defined for the vacancy.
+• shifts*: list of shifts defined for the vacancy (1 or 2 maximum).
 Includes, for each interval, the following fields:

 Request example